hhvm/user-documentation/guides/hack/11-built-in-types/35-enum-class.md

 ```

 Abstract members do not support default values, and can't be accessed directly.
 They only map a name to a type.
-One must extends abstract enum classes into concrete ones, and provide all the abstract members to build a valid enum class.
+You must extend your abstract enum class into a concrete one with implementations of all abstract members to
+safely access members defined as abstract.

 ```EnumClassIntro.Concrete.hack no-auto-output
 enum class ConcreteNames : IHasName extends AbstractNames {